In this update we feature:

 All but the final track of the album can be found on the Täpp Youtube channel, which well worth the visit to see Rebekah and Polly perform the pieces.

 Sounds a little highbrow, or a little too experimental perhaps?
 It’s not, but that’s as maybe, however having researched Täpp a little further, I can assure you that this duo have many more strings to their bows.
-Purple Haze anyone – and you’ll have to watch to the end to see if they smash their instruments on stage.
+Purple Haze anyone – and you’ll have to watch to the end to see if they set fire and smash their instruments on stage.

 VAK have been around for 10 years.
 Budo is their second full length release on the Soleil Zeuhl label and their first album proper, following Aedividea, which was a combination of two EPs.
 Now with a slightly different line-up, Budo is like a big giant flower that is ready to blossom.
 As a reference I could hear some particular vibrations between Present, Magma, Klaus Schulze, and Mahavishnu Orchestra.